tokay-lang/tokay-lang.github.io/content/about.md

 +++
 title = "About"
-template = "page.html"
 +++

-Tokay is a programming language designed for ad-hoc parsing.

-It is made to quickly implement solutions for text processing problems.
+Tokay is a programming language to quickly implement solutions for text processing problems.
 This can either be just simple data extractions, but also parsing entire structures or parts of it, and turning information into structured parse trees or abstract syntax trees for further processing.

-Therefore, Tokay is both a tool for simple one-liners, but can also be used to implement code-analyzers, refactoring tools, interpreters, compilers or transpilers.
+Therefore, Tokay is both a tool and language for simple one-liners, but can also be used to implement code-analyzers, refactoring tools, interpreters, compilers or transpilers.
+Actually [Tokay's own language parser](https://github.com/tokay-lang/tokay/blob/main/src/compiler/tokay.tok) is implemented in Tokay itself.

-Tokay is inspired by [awk](https://en.wikipedia.org/wiki/AWK), but follows its own philosophy, ideas and design principles.
-It might be usable as a common scripting language for various problems as well, but mainly focuses on the parsing features, which are a fundamental part built into the language.
+Tokay is inspired by [awk](https://en.wikipedia.org/wiki/AWK), has syntactic and semantic flavours of [Python](https://www.python.org/) and [Rust](https://www.rust-lang.org/), but also follows its own philosophy, ideas and design principles.
+Thus, it isn't compareable to other languages or projects, and is a language on its own.

 # Features